Ottoman Empire in World War I: Military

 The Ottoman entry into World War I began on 29 October 1914 when it launched the Black Sea Raid against Russian ports.
-Following the attack, Russia declared war on the Ottoman Empire on November 2nd, followed by their allies (Britain and France) declaring war on the Ottoman Empire on November 5th, 1914.
+Following the attack, Russia declared war on the Ottoman Empire on 2 November, followed by their allies (Britain and France) declaring war on the Ottoman Empire on 5 November 1914.
 The Ottoman Empire started military action after three months of formal neutrality, but it had signed a secret alliance with the Central Powers in August 1914.

 The great landmass of Anatolia was between the Ottoman army's headquarters in Istanbul and many of the theatres of war.
-During Abdul Hamid II's reign civilian communications had improved, but the road and rail network was not ready for war.
+During Abdul Hamid II's reign, civilian communications had improved, but the road and rail network was not ready for war.
 It took more than a month to reach Syria and nearly two months to reach Mesopotamia.
 To reach the border with Russia, the railway ran only 60 km east of Ankara, and from there, it was 35 days to Erzurum.
 The Army used Trabzon port as a logistical shortcut to the east.
 It took less time to arrive at any of those fronts from London than from the Ottoman War Department because of the poor condition of Ottoman supply ships.

 The empire fell into disorder with the declaration of war along with Germany.
-On 11 November a conspiracy was discovered in Constantinople against Germans and the Committee of Union and Progress (CUP) in which some of the CUP leaders were shot.
+On 11 November, a conspiracy was discovered in Constantinople against Germans and the Committee of Union and Progress (CUP) in which some of the CUP leaders were shot.
 That followed the 12 November revolt in Adrianople against the German military mission.
 On 13 November, a bomb exploded in Enver Pasha's palace, which killed five German officers but failed to kill Enver Pasha.
 On 18 November there were more anti-German plots.
 Committees formed around the country to rid the country of those who sided with Germany.
 Army and navy officers protested against the assumption of authority by Germans.
 On 4 December, widespread riots took place throughout the country.
 On 13 December, an anti-war demonstration was led by women in Konak (Izmir) and Erzurum.
 Throughout December, the CUP dealt with mutiny among soldiers in barracks and among naval crews.
 The head of the German Military Mission, Field Marshal von der Goltz, survived a conspiracy against his life.

-Military power remained firmly in the hands of War Minister Enver Pasha, domestic issues (civil matters) were under Interior Minister Talat Pasha, and, interestingly, Cemal Pasha had sole control over Ottoman Syria.
+Military power remained firmly in the hands of War Minister Enver Pasha, domestic issues (civil matters) were under Interior Minister Talat Pasha, and Cemal Pasha had sole control over Ottoman Syria.
 Provincial governors ran their regions with differing degrees of autonomy.
 An interesting case is Izmir; Rahmi Bey behaved almost as if his region was a neutral zone between the warring states.